 Linked data research in adult social care

-We’re running a priority-setting exercise as part of our leadership role for Administrative Data Research (ADR) Wales.
-We’ll identify 10 key research priority questions for adult social care in Wales that can be addressed using linked data research.
+We carried out a priority-setting exercise as part of our leadership role for Administrative Data Research (ADR) Wales.
+As part of the process, we identified 10 key research priority themes for adult social care in Wales that could be addressed using linked data research.

-Why have we chosen this as one of our priority-setting exercises?
+Why we chose this as one of our priority-setting exercises

 We think it’s important to make use of data that’s already collected to inform and improve social care policy and practice.
 This was set out in the research and development strategy for Wales 2018 to 2023 launched by Social Care Wales and Health and Care Research Wales.
 And it’s in our research, innovation and improvement strategy Ymlaen (2024 to 2029).

-We’re running this exercise as part of our role as social care theme lead for the ADR Wales programme of work, which means we’ll be taking on an ambassador role for linked data research across the sector.
+We carried out this exercise as part of our role as social care theme lead for the ADR Wales programme of work.

-We’re focusing on adult social care because the work carried out with children’s social care linked data is already more advanced.
+We focused on adult social care because the work carried out with children’s social care linked data was already more advanced.

 How can linking data provide research opportunities?